-Third-year registration for 590 Research will be done with an advisor only after consulting with him or her and obtaining his or her signature on the registration form.
+Third-year students should enroll for 590 Research only after consulting with the faculty member with whom they intend to enroll and obtaining their approval.
 Students may work with different advisors in different terms, and when the dissertation topic comes into sharper focus, they will go on to form their permanent dissertation committees.
+Dissertation committees must have a minimum of three members.
+The chair of the committee and at least one additional member must be graduate faculty in the Department of Philosophy.